Dentinogenesis

-Dentinogenesis is the formation of dentin, a substance that forms the majority of teeth.
+In animal tooth development, dentinogenesis is the formation of dentin, a substance that forms the majority of teeth.
 Dentinogenesis is performed by odontoblasts, which are a special type of biological cell on the outer wall of dental pulps, and it begins at the late bell stage of a tooth development.
 The different stages of dentin formation after differentiation of the cell result in different types of dentin: mantle dentin, primary dentin, secondary dentin, and tertiary dentin.

 Odontoblast differentiation

 Odontoblasts differentiate from cells of the dental papilla.
 This is an expression of signaling molecules and growth factors of the inner enamel epithelium (IEE).

 Formation of mantle dentin

 They begin secreting an organic matrix around the area directly adjacent to the IEE, closest to the area of the future cusp of a tooth.
 The organic matrix contains collagen fibers with large diameters (0.1-0.2 μm in diameter).
 The odontoblasts begin to move toward the center of the tooth, forming an extension called the odontoblast process.
 Thus, dentin formation proceeds toward the inside of the tooth.
 The odontoblast process causes the secretion of hydroxyapatite crystals and mineralization of the matrix (mineralisation occurs due to matrix vesicles).
 This area of mineralization is known as mantle dentin and is a layer usually about 20-150 μm thick.